getporter/porter/docs/content/blog/cncf.md

 ---
-title: "Porter Has Joined the CNCF"
+title: "Porter Has Joined the CNCF as a Sandbox Project"
-description: "Porter has been accepted into the Cloud Native Computing Foundation (CNCF)"
+description: "Porter has been accepted into the Cloud Native Computing Foundation (CNCF) as a Sandbox project"
-date: "2020-09-24"
+date: "2020-09-28"
 ---

-When [Jeremy Rickard][jerrycar] and I created Porter less than two years ago, we wanted to create a community-led project that would encourage collaboration across vendors to make Cloud Native Application Bundles (CNAB) accessible and maintainable.
+When [Jeremy Rickard][jerrycar] and I created Porter less than two years ago, we wanted to create a community-led project that would encourage collaboration across vendors to make Cloud Native Application Bundles ([CNAB]) accessible and maintainable.
 We want to continue to support that mission of vendor neutral independence while growing the community of practitioners who can use and contribute to Porter's development.
 <!-- more -->

-Today, the Porter Maintainers are happy to announce that Porter is now an official CNCF Sandbox project.
+Today, the Porter Maintainers are happy to announce that Porter has been accepted as a CNCF Sandbox project.
 By contributing Porter to the CNCF, we hope to encourage the adoption of Porter to ease the creation and use of bundles and to see more companies contribute mixins.